Make66/typo3-ext-sitepackage/README.md

 - adds page.tsconfig for slightly improved backend preview
 - use container columns setup for bootstrap_package and default icons

+Quickstart:
+- clone repository to dev/extensions and rename to "sitepackage"
-Quickstart: Add extension and TypoScript template to base templates (last)
+- add TypoScript template to base templates (last)